Take the quiz

 Lingual braces are among the most expensive orthodontic treatments on the market.

-Lingual braces vs Impress clear aligners
+Lingual braces or clear aligners?

 More comfortable